 You can cross the bridge to take some beautiful pictures and admire the immensity of the sea and then open a bottle of wine or a few beers to toast with the last light of the day.

-If you feel like extending the excursion to Pont d'en Gil, you can go a couple of hours earlier and follow the Camí de Cavalls to the lighthouse of Punta Nati, a beautiful construction of the early twentieth century, and along the way go through a deserted place that at times will give you the feeling of having been transported to a remote part of the world.
+If you feel like extending the excursion to Pont d'en Gil, you can go a couple of hours earlier and follow the Camí de Cavalls to the lighthouse of Punta Nati, a beautiful construction from the beginning of the 20th century, and on the way you can walk through a desert landscape that at times will give you the sensation of having been transported to a remote part of the world.

 Alternatively, from the Punta Nati lighthouse you can also enjoy a spectacular sunset.